camptocamp/docker-mapserver/README.md

 ## Changelog

+### 8.2

+ - The default url path is now at "/" (not "/mapserver" or others anymore).
+ - The default "APACHE_RUN_DIR" is now "/tmp/apache2" be sure this folder exists or/and can be created.

 ### 8.0

 - `confd` and `entrypoints.d` are removed, you should replace it by a `volume_from` a configuration image